 So while both watches are still chunky, they're much more svelte than last year's models.
 They're also slightly more curvy, and are a much better fit for smaller wrists.
 Of course, you'll be able to get the watches in a variety of styles.

-The Venture is available in rose gold stainless steel and stainless steel with multiple band options, like a rose gold link bracelet and tan leather.
-The Explorist is also available in stainless steel and rose gold stainless steel, but also comes with a smoke grey variant.
+The Venture is available in eight colours including rose gold stainless steel and stainless steel with multiple band options, like a rose gold link bracelet and tan leather.
+The Explorist is available in five colours including stainless steel and rose gold stainless steel, but also comes with a smoke grey variant.
 Bands include navy and brown leathers and a smoke link bracelet.

 Finally, you can expect that display to get a bump up in resolution.
 While we don't fully know how large of an upgrade the new displays will be, Fossil told us at Baselworld 2017 that they had been improved over last year's mediocre displays.